RafaelGmltd/FPGA_Basics/labs/binary_counter/README.md

 ```00000000 XXXXXXXXXXXXXXXXXX``` – the most significant bits control the LEDs, and the least significant bits introduce the delay.

-## The example I described above is just for simplicity and understanding.
+### The example I described above is just for simplicity and understanding.

+## Four bit counter

 ![4 bit binary counter](bnr_cntr.gif)